alxfed/alxfed.github.io/_posts/2019-02-10-Machine-cheating.markdown

 Polya mentions that there are many reasonable ways to solve problems.
 The skill at choosing an appropriate strategy is best learned by solving many problems.
 You will find choosing a strategy increasingly easy.
-A partial list of strategies is included:
+A partial list of strategies is:

 * Guess and check
 * Make an orderly list